 q.
-Newly issued and recently adopted accounting pronouncements
+Newly issued and recently adopted accounting pronouncements q.
+Newly issued and recently adopted accounting pronouncements (continued)

-- In June 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-10, Development Stage Entities (Topic 915): Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation.
-This ASU removes the definition of a development stage entity from the ASC, thereby removing the financial reporting distinction between development stage entities and other reporting entities from GAAP.
-In addition, the ASU eliminates the requirements for development stage entities to (1) present inception-to-date information in the statements of operations, cash flows, and shareholders deficit, (2) label the financial statements as those of a development stage entity, (3) disclose a description of the development stage activities in which the entity is engaged, and (4) disclose in the first year in which the entity is no longer a development stage entity that in prior years it had been in the development stage.
-ASU 2014-10 is effective for annual periods beginning after December 15, 2014, with early adoption permitted.
-The Company has early adopted ASU 2014-10 and reflected this adoption in its financial statement presentation contained herein. - 2) In August 2014, FASB issued ASU 2014-15-Presentation of Financial Statements-Going Concern (ASC Subtopic 205-40): "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
+1) In February, 2016, the FASB issued a new ASU which revise lease accounting guidance.
+Under the new guidance, lessees will be required to recognize a right-of-use asset and a lease liability for all leases, other than leases that meet the definition of a short-term lease.
+The liability and the right-of-use asset arising from the lease will be measured as the present value of the lease payments.
+The new standard is effective for fiscal year beginning after December 15, 2018, including interim periods within those fiscal years.
+Early adoption is permitted.
+The new standard must be adopted using a modified retrospective transition approach.
+The Company is currently evaluating the impact of the adoption of the new lease accounting guidance on its consolidated financial statements.

+In August 2014, FASB issued ASU 2014-15-Presentation of Financial Statements-Going Concern (ASC Subtopic 205-40): "Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
 The update requires management to assess a company's ability to continue as a going concern and to provide related footnote disclosures in certain circumstances.
 All entities are required to apply the new requirements in annual periods ending after December 15, 2016, and interim periods thereafter.
 Early application is permitted.
 The Company is required to adopt these provisions for the annual period ending December 31, 2016.